openhab/openhab-docs/tutorials/getting_started/auto_overview.md

 ##### Basic Settings

-Instead of using the Item's Label and parend Group as the Title and Subtitle of the card, these can be overridden and manually set.
+Instead of using the Item's Label and parent Group as the Title and Subtitle of the card, these can be overridden and manually set.
 [Expressions]({{base}}/ui/building-pages.html#dynamically-configuring-components-with-expressions) can be used to have the Title and Subtitle change based on the states of Items or other conditions.

 By default a background color is chosen based on the semantic tag.